Why We Work 8 Hours a Day

 But you stay there.

-Because the 8 hours aren’t over yet.
+Because the 8-hour day isn’t over yet.

 Real productivity doesn’t fit in a clock